You have no items in your shopping cart.

 Now let's start with the base of our explosion box.
 I already explained in detail the creation of the heart base area and other base area types in the first part of the blog entry including sketches and templates.
 If you haven't read the first part of the blog post, please have a look here. .

-To create the base, we first cut our first sheet to the dimensions 30,0x30,0 cm.
+To create the base, we first cut our first box to the dimensions 30,0x30,0 cm.
 Then we draw an auxiliary line every 10 cm with our pencil (please do not press too hard so that it can be removed later without leaving any residue).
 The sheet is then rotated 90 ° and the process repeated.
 Then draw a diagonal auxiliary line on all corner squares of the base area.

 To create the corners of the heart, we need another piece of cardboard with the dimensions 10,0x10,0cm.
 Tip: the freebie from part 1 of the blog post contains a heart template.
 This will help you to save yourself some time during the next steps.
 Now draw a diagonal line and fold your cardboard into a triangle.
 Draw an auxiliary point on the folded side at approximately 8,5 cm.
 Also mark a point on the open side at around 6,5 cm (measured from the same starting point).
 Now connect the two auxiliary points with an arch-shaped line.
 This will later be the top round part of your heart.
 If you are satisfied with the shape, cut out the heart and your corner template is ready.
 Now place the pointed part of the heart at the lower center of the corner squares and trace the top of the heart shape with your pencil.
 Repeat this process four times.
 Now cut out your base area on the outer lines, bend all the remaining pencil lines inwards and smooth them out.
 To get a straight fold line, it is best to place a ruler flush with the line and press the box against it.
-Another option is to lay a ruler flush and to trace a line lightly with a cutter or Precision Craft Cutter *.
+Another option is to lay a ruler flush and to trace a line lightly with a cutter or Precision Craft Cutter * cut.
 You just have to be careful not to apply too much pressure and damage the paper.
-Instead of a cutter, there are other tools such as one embossing pen * that you can use.
+Instead of a cutter, there are also other aids such as one embossing pen * that you can use.
 After you have folded the box, draw the fold line.
 The best way to smooth out the line is to use a folding stick *.
 Finally, erase the pencil lines.

 The first layer of our explosion box is already finished.
 Let's continue with the second layer: